Coding-Coach/find-a-mentor-api/CONTRIBUTING.md

 ### Updating your local

 In order to update your local environment to the latest version on `master`, you will have to pull the changes using the `upstream` repository, for example: `git pull upstream master`.
-This will pull all the new commits from the origin repository to your local environment.
+This will pull all the new commits from the upstream repository to your local environment.

 ### Features/Bugs

-When working on a new feature, create a new branch `feature/something` from the `develop` branch, for example `feature/login-form`.
+When working on a new feature, create a new branch `feature/something` from the `master` branch, for example `feature/login-form`.
 Commit your work against this new branch and push everything to your forked project.
 Once everything is completed, you should create a PR to the original project.
 Make sure to add a description about your work.

-When fixing a bug, create a new branch `fix/something` from the `develop` branch, for example `fix/css-btn-issues`.
+When fixing a bug, create a new branch `fix/something` from the `master` branch, for example `fix/date-format`.
 When completed, push your commits to your forked repository and create a PR from there.
 Please make sure to describe what was the problem and how did you fix it.

 ### Updating your local branch